MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/New-MgGroupSiteTermStoreSetParentGroupSetTerm.md

     - `[ToTerm <IMicrosoftGraphTermStoreTerm>]`: term
   - `[Set <IMicrosoftGraphTermStoreSet>]`: set

-DESCRIPTIONS <IMicrosoftGraphTermStoreLocalizedDescription\[]>: Description about term that is dependent on the languageTag.
+DESCRIPTIONS <IMicrosoftGraphTermStoreLocalizedDescription[]>: Description about term that is dependent on the languageTag.
   - `[Description <String>]`: The description in the localized language.
   - `[LanguageTag <String>]`: The language tag for the label.

-INPUTOBJECT `<ISitesIdentity>`: Identity Parameter
+INPUTOBJECT <ISitesIdentity>: Identity Parameter
   - `[BaseItemId <String>]`: key: id of baseItem
+  - `[BitlockerRecoveryKeyId <String>]`: key: id of bitlockerRecoveryKey
   - `[ColumnDefinitionId <String>]`: key: id of columnDefinition
   - `[ColumnLinkId <String>]`: key: id of columnLink
   - `[ContentTypeId <String>]`: key: id of contentType
   - `[ContentTypeId1 <String>]`: key: id of contentType
+  - `[DataLossPreventionPolicyId <String>]`: key: id of dataLossPreventionPolicy
   - `[DocumentSetVersionId <String>]`: key: id of documentSetVersion
   - `[DriveId <String>]`: key: id of drive
   - `[EndDateTime <String>]`: Usage: endDateTime='{endDateTime}'